Padding-kk state machine

 Similarly, another register called \(\mathtt{lastHashLatch}\) is added, and it is defined such that

-In fact, this register will be used in the Plookup of the next state machine.
+In fact, this register is used in the Plookup of the next state machine.

 Observe that \(\mathtt{aFreeIn}\) can be computed as